Winter tyres and snow socks

 Are winter tyres just for snow and ice?

-No. Winter tyres are designed for use in all winter conditions – tyre manufacturers claim that this means any weather conditions with temperatures below 7°C.
+Winter tyres are designed for use in all winter conditions, not just snow and ice.
+Tyre manufacturers claim this means any weather conditions with temperatures below 7°C.

 To save hassle and expense when changing tyres, you may want to buy a second set of wheels which you fit your winter tyres on.
 In many countries where winter-tyre use is mandatory, drivers often opt for steel rims - these are less likely to corrode after exposure to winter grit.
 They are also less expensive to repair or replace if you accidentally slide into a kerb.